dgerabagi/aiascent-dev/flattened_repo.md

 </file_artifact>

 <file path="src/app/learn/page.tsx">
+{
+  /*
+  Cycle 30: Fix unescaped entities and add "See Showcase" button.
+  - Replaced ' with &apos; in the content for "The 'Vibecoding to Virtuosity' Pathway" to fix linting error.
+  - Added a new section at the bottom with a Link and Button component to navigate to the /showcase page.
+  */
+}
 // src/app/learn/page.tsx
 import React from 'react';
 import MissionSectionBlock from '@/components/mission/MissionSectionBlock';
+import Link from 'next/link';
+import { Button } from '@/components/ui/button';

 const LearnPage = () => {
     return (